matbloch/coding_quickstarter/Web/ReactJS/readme.md

 ## Setup Development Environment
 - React is built with JSX, a mix of Javascript and HTML
-- Need preprocessor (Babel) to compile JSX into JS
+- Needs preprocessor (Babel) to compile JSX into JS

 **Babel**